 Hylotelephium cauticola

-Taxonomy
+Taxonomy ID: 7571

 Hylotelephium cauticola, also known as cliff stonecrop or Sedum cauticola, is a low-growing perennial native to Hokkaido, Japan.
 It belongs to the family Crassulaceae and is a carpet-forming succulent with trailing or slightly ascending stems.
 The plant features rounded, succulent leaves that are grey-green in color with a pinkish-purple tinge.
 In late summer and early autumn, the cliff stonecrop produces large flower heads, measuring up to 10cm across, composed of numerous small pinkish-red flowers.
 This unpretentious plant thrives in rock gardens and alpine gardens with alkaline to neutral soil.
 It is highly valued by gardeners and landscapers, often used in combination with other plants to create a visually stunning display.
 With its creeping rhizome and dense, bluish-tinted leaves, Sedum cauticola grows rapidly and can reach a height of 8-10 inches (20-25 centimeters) when mature.
 Its elongated stems bear yellow flowers.
 This versatile plant has earned the Royal Horticultural Society's Award of Garden Merit and is particularly suitable for beginners in gardening.

-How to care for Hylotelephium cauticola
+How difficult is it to take care of Hylotelephium cauticola

 Caring for Hylotelephium cauticola is a breeze, as it is highly adaptable and forgiving to minor neglect.